Skip to content

 How does a ROBS strategy work for financing a franchise?

-A Rollover for Business Startups (ROBS) arrangement allows you to use funds from a qualified retirement account like a 401(k) to invest in a franchise without incurring early withdrawal penalties or taxes.
+A Rollover for Business Startups (ROBS) arrangement allows franchisees to use funds from a qualified retirement account like a 401(k) to invest in a franchise without incurring early withdrawal penalties or taxes.
 The strategy involves creating a C-corporation, establishing a new retirement plan within it, and rolling over existing retirement funds to purchase stock in the business.
 ROBS is legal but complex, and should only be executed with guidance from a qualified ERISA attorney.

 Conclusion